 I carried a total of three batteries for the Sony, and started on the trail with all three charged up.
 These should have lasted for 6-9 days.
 I also had my Creative Edge Solar-5.
-You will want an external battery like the Solar-5 that will not only generate solar power, but will store that solar power as well.
-When I started the trail I had only a 25% charge on this external battery (I used it to charge my phone so I could order a new camera).
-Bad move!
+The Solar-5 is useless except for emergencies; I wish I had carried a Goal Zero Nomad 7 plus external battery instead.

 Solar chargers work only in constant direct sunlight.
 The first part of the trail goes in and out of wooded areas, and your charger won’t get a charge at all in these areas.
-This is where I needed my Solar-5 to have a 100% charge, when I burned through my camera batteries, but I couldn’t get it up to 100% due to the semi-shaded areas of the trail.
+This is where the Solar-5 really failed, when I burned through my camera batteries, but I couldn’t get it up to 100% due to the semi-shaded areas of the trail.

 Red’s Meadow and Muir Trail Ranch have power strips where you can charge batteries, and I took full advantage of this.

-Moral of the story: Don’t rely on solar.
+Moral of the story: Don’t rely on a small solar charger.

 Have fun photographing the John Muir Trail!
 Camp near lakes where you can get great sunrise & sunset shots over the mountains, where your view will be unobstructed by trees.